watercpp/water/water/unicode/readme.md

 			length_as_utf32 = verify.utf32();
 		}

-You can use the `utf_length_from` function to detect the UTF of the input text:
+You can use the `utf_length_from` function to detect the UTF of the input text from text's character type:

 	auto verify = water::unicode::utf_length_from(text.begin(), text.end());

 ## More

-`water/unicode/utf.hpp` contains more low-level building blocks to convert one codepoint at a time or convert a range of characters when you know the output has enough space.
+`water/unicode/utf.hpp` contains more low-level building blocks to convert one codepoint at a time or convert a range of characters when you know the destination has enough space.